hps/heartland-dotnet/README.md

 ## Testing & Certification

 <img src="http://developer.heartlandpaymentsystems.com/Resource/Download/sdk-readme-icon-tools" align="right"/>
 Testing your implementation in our Certification/Sandbox environment helps to identify and squash bugs before you begin processing transactions in the production environment.
 While you are encouraged to run as many test transactions as you can, Heartland provides a specific series of tests that you are required to complete before receiving Certification.
-Please <a href="mailto:SecureSubmitCert@e-hps.com?Subject=Certification Request&Body=I am ready to start certifying my integration! ">contact</a> Heartland in order to initiate a certification project.
+Please contact Heartland to initiate certification for your integration.
+For eComm integrations please email our <a href="mailto:SecureSubmitCert@e-hps.com?Subject=Certification Request&Body=I am ready to start certifying my integration! ">Specialty Products Team</a>, for POS developers please email <a href="mailto:integration@e-hps.com?Subject=Certification Request&Body=I am ready to start certifying my integration! ">Integrations</a>.

-*Quick Tip*: You can get a head start on your certification by reviewing the [certification tests](https://github.com/hps/heartland-dotnet/tree/master/SecureSubmit.Tests/Certification) in the included test suite.
+*Quick Tip*: You can get a head start on your certification by reviewing the [certification tests](https://github.com/hps/heartland-php/tree/master/tests/integration/CertificationTests) in the included test suite.

 ####Test Card Data

 The following card numbers are used by our Certification environment to verify that your tests worked.
-Note that while variations (such as 4111111 111111111) will work for general testing the cards listed below are required to complete certification.
+Note that while variations (such as 4111111111111111) will work for general testing the cards listed below are required to complete certification.
+For card present testing Heartland can provide you with EMV enabled test cards.

 <table align="center">
 	<thead>